In a medium bowl, whisk together

-2 tbsp Active Dry Yeast
+Active Dry Yeast (2 Tbsp)

-2 cup Bread Flour
+Bread Flour (2 cups)

 Cover the dough with plastic wrap, and let it rest in a warm place for 30 minutes.

 in the bowl of a stand mixer fitted with the paddle attachment.
 Add the sponge,

 Mix until smooth.
-Turn off the mixer and add 1/2 cup of bread flour (2 cups).
+Turn off the mixer and add 1/2 cup of Bread Flour.
 Mix on low for about 30 seconds until the flour is just incorporated.
 Turn off the mixer and add the

 Swap out the paddle attachment for the dough hook.
-Add ¼ of the remaining bread flour at a time, kneading the dough between additions, until the dough comes away from the sides of the bowl.
+Add 1/4 of the remaining bread flour at a time, kneading the dough between additions, until the dough comes away from the sides of the bowl.

 Cover with plastic wrap and place it in the fridge.
 It should rest for at least 1 hour, until it has doubled in size.
 It can remain refrigerated for up to 12 hours.

 Place a kitchen towel, not a paper towel, on a baking sheet and sprinkle lightly with bread flour.
 You might need two baking sheets.
-Roll out the dough about ½ of an inch thick on a lightly floured surface.
+Roll out the dough about 1/2 of an inch thick on a lightly floured surface.

 Cut out doughnuts with a doughnut or cookie cutter.
 Place the doughnuts on the prepared pans, spacing them out evenly.
 Cover with plastic wrap and place in a warm spot.